iftialmin10/finance-app/design/user-flows.md

 Transaction Form →
-User Selects Transaction Type (Expense/Income toggle) → Fill Details (Date, Amount, Currency, Description, Tag filtered by type) → Validate → Check if Currency exists in currencies.csv for that month → If not exists: Show warning or auto-add with ratio 1.0 → Save to CSV (transactions-YYYY-MM.csv) with selected transactionType → Success Message → Dashboard or Stay to Add Another
+User Selects Transaction Type (Expense/Income toggle) → Fill Details (Date, Amount, Currency, Description, Tag filtered by type) → Validate → Check if Currency exists in DB for that month → If not exists: Show warning or auto-add with ratio 1.0 → Save to database with selected transactionType → Success Message → Dashboard or Stay to Add Another
 ```